-Once you’ve got a keyboard designed for the elderly, there’s a few other tips we can give you to make using the computer easier and more enjoyable.
+Once you’ve got a keyboard designed for the elderly, there are a few other tips we can give you to make using the computer easier and more enjoyable.

 - Take your time and relax.
 Try to not be in a hurry when you’re using your keyboard.
 Relax, and try not to get flustered if you’re struggling.
 Take a break if needed.

 - Practice makes perfect.
 Even at an older age, you can always learn to improve your typing skills.
 It’s the only way to get better!
-There’s some helpful websites with exercises you can do to improve your skills, like SenseLang.org.
+There are some helpful websites with exercises you can do to improve your skills, like SenseLang.org.

 - Use shortcuts when possible.
 One way to save yourself a lot of time and frustration is to set up as many shortcuts as possible to make your computer use more efficient.
 Place shortcuts on your desktop for frequently used programs, and bookmark the websites you frequently visit.